wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### HAVE_AES_CBC

-Enable option for AES.
+Enable option for AES CBC.

-#### HAVE_AES_DECRYPT

-This setting controls whether the decrypt direction of the various AES modes is supported.

 #### HAVE_ALPN